Career breaks and sabbaticals are increasingly popular, and it’s easy to see why.

 Both can significantly reduce the level of your income in retirement.

-You may also be able to make voluntary National Insurance contributions to regain more of your state pension entitlement.
+You may also be able to make voluntary national insurance contributions to regain more of your state pension entitlement.

 Can I work during a career break?

-If you need additional income during your career break (or if you just like to keep busy) you can of course do any other work you’re able to.
+If you need additional income during your career break (or if you just like to keep busy), you can, of course, do any other work you’re able to.

-This is true even if you’re on a sabbatical and still technically employed.
-All you need to remember is that any extra income you earn will be in addition to any sabbatical income, so make sure you pay the right amount of tax on it.
+All you need to remember is any extra income you earn will be in addition to any sabbatical income, so make sure you pay the right amount of tax on it.

-If your reason for taking a break is to start your own business, then our guide to starting a business should help.
+If your reason for taking a break is to start your own business, our guide to starting a business should help.

 What are the main advantages of taking a career break?